Qmerit-logo

 AAA Staff Writer

-"tires on snowy road"
+tires on snowy road

 How Winter Affects Electric Cars

-Before we delve into the why, let’s first investigate how electric cars are impacted by winter weather.
-Though there may be some concerns over how these cars perform on wintry roads (we’ll get to that in a bit), the main issue is that cold temperatures reduce the distance an electric car can travel on a full charge, known as its driving range.
+Before we delve into the why, letโ€™s first investigate how electric cars are impacted by winter weather.
+Though there may be some concerns over how these cars perform on wintry roads (weโ€™ll get to that in a bit), the main issue is that cold temperatures may reduce the distance an EV can travel on a full charge, or it’s driving range.

 Why Winter Affects Electric Cars

 Electric car batteries are hampered by winter weather in two ways.
-First off, cold temperatures create resistance against the battery’s chemical reactions, slowing down the energy-producing process.
+First off, cold temperatures create resistance against the batteryโ€™s chemical reactions, slowing down the energy-producing process.

-But mainly, the increased demand of operating in cold temperatures takes the greatest toll.
+It’s the increased demand of operating in cold temperatures that takes the greatest toll.
 Driving a vehicle in frigid weather requires more power, particularly when it comes to keeping the car warm.
-In a gas-powered car, the engine creates heat, which can be redirected into the cabin when it’s cold outside.
-Without an engine, most electric cars depend on their batteries to power energy-intensive resistance heaters (although some models now use more efficient heat-pump style heaters).
+In a gas-powered car, the engine creates heat, which can be redirected into the cabin when itโ€™s cold outside.
+Without an engine, most electric cars depend on their batteries to power energy-intensive resistance heaters.

 The winter season brings plenty of other, not-so-obvious power demands.
-Less daylight requires headlights to run longer, for example, and lower temperatures can lead to more condensation on a car’s glass that will call for defogging.
+Less daylight requires headlights to run longer, for example, and lower temperatures can lead to more condensation on a carโ€™s glass that will call for defogging.
 More power going to other parts of the car means less power going to the motor.

 Are Electric Cars Good in Snow?